illuminatianon/comfyui-csvwildcards/README.md

 purple,tiny,rough
 ```

-Use these in your template with either direct filename or directory path:
+Use these in your template with various path styles:
 ```
 The {csv:monster:color} creature was {csv:monster:size}                              # Direct file reference
-A Pokemon with {csv:pokemon/moves:name} that causes {csv:pokemon/moves:effect}  # Using directory path
+A Pokemon with {csv:pokemon/gen1/moves:name} that causes {csv:pokemon/gen1/moves:effect}  # Deep directory path
 ```

 Important: When using CSV wildcards, all references to the same CSV file in a single prompt will use values from the same row, maintaining consistency in your descriptions.